michal-optimizely/google-analytics-optimizely-gtm-integration/README.md

 If you run into any issues while setting up the integration, reach out to Optimizely via a [Support ticket](https://help.optimizely.com/Account_Settings/File_online_tickets_for_support).

 ## Credits
-[Spencer Smitherman](https://gist.github.com/Bigspencey) is the autor of the original 11-step process and the v1.0 of integration code
+[Spencer Smitherman](https://gist.github.com/Bigspencey) is the autor of the original 11-step process and the v1.0 of integration code.

 [Nebo Agency](www.neboagency.com) first came up with the idea of using the _Import Container_ functionality to simplify the process.